 Simply log on to the Student Finance England website and change the details on your account.
 Follow the “Make changes to my application” link on your account page.

 If the official deadline for applying for funding has been and gone, don’t panic.

 You can still apply for a student loan but be aware that you might not have your application processed in time to have money at the start of term.

 If this happens the SLC will try to give you some money as close to the start of term as possible.
 They’ll do this by assessing you without taking your household income into account.
 They’ll then complete the assessment in full once they have all of your application details.

 In order for your application to be processed as quickly as possible, you’ll need the following information to hand:

 If your parent(s) or partner is supporting your application then it would be helpful for them to have their National Insurance number and other evidence of household income to hand.

 Remember, if you’re asked for any supporting evidence for your application, send it as soon as possible so you don’t delay the process.

-Most importantly, don’t forget to sign and return the declaration you’ll receive in the post.
+Most importantly, don’t forget to sign and return the declaration.
 If you don’t do this, you won’t receive any money at the start of term!

 After this, you’ll funding will be put into your account within three working days of your registering at your university or college.
 Unfortunately it isn’t possible for you to get any money before you start your course, so make sure you have money to cover that period of time.